applidget/psdock/README.md

     `````

 ###Stdout
-Three types of stdout can be specified :
+Three types of output can be specified :
-* Standard output
+* Standard output :
-    This is the stdout used if the -stdout option is not specified.
+    This is the output used if the -stdout option is not specified.
 The output from the process will be written on the standard output.
-* Logfile
+* Logfile :
     For instance, you can specify a file name test.log to ps-dock.
 Log-rotation is the automatically handled : by defaults, log files are rotated every day, but you can tell to ps-dock to rotate logs every minute, every hour, or every week in this way:

         `psdock --command "bash" --stdout "file:///test.log" --log-rotation "hourly"`

-* TCP Socket
+* TCP Socket :
     A distant socket to which send datas from process.

         `psdock --command "bash" --stdout "tcp://localhost:666"`

 ###Stdin
 Two types of stdin can be specified :
-* Standard input
+* Standard input :
-    This is the stdin used if the -stdin option is not specified.
+    This is the input used if the -stdin option is not specified.
 The data read on the standard input will be passed to the process
-* TCP Socket
+* TCP Socket :
     A distant socket to which read data to pass to the process.

         `psdock --command "bash" --stdin "tcp://localhost:666"`